Skip to main content

 When this will happen:

-General Availability (Worldwide): We will begin rolling out early April 2026 (previously early March) and expect to complete by late April 2026 (previously late March).ย
+General Availability (Worldwide): We will begin rolling out late April 2026 (previously early April) and expect to complete by early May 2026 (previously late April).

 How this will affect your organization:

-Additionally, Microsoft 365 Roadmap ID 422725 covers the capability to ensure that new Loop workspaces are connected to and managed by an existing Microsoft 365 Group, similar to SharePoint Team sites (it will not be an option for users to skip selecting an existing Microsoft 365 group if this policy is configured).
+Microsoft 365 Roadmap ID 422725 covers the capability to ensure that new Loop workspaces are connected to and managed by an existing Microsoft 365 Group, similar to SharePoint Team sites.
+Workspace creation must be initiated from the Loop app within standard Teams channels.

 While this setting may align with existing governance processes, it's important for admins to note that scenarios like automatic aggregation of Teams meeting content into a Loop workspace, or the creation of small, short-term project workspaces, will be more challenging for end-users unless they can skillfully select an existing M365 group during creation.
 Please consider this tradeoff in your adoption strategy.